Mathe172/NewCommands/README.md

 We plan to greatly expand the number of available selectors: While the existing ones are of course planned (not yet implemented), there will be several new ones:
 * `@s`: Self-selector - returns currently executing entity/command block (already implemented)
-* `@t`: Timing selector - while more a proof of concept, this selector takes a complete command as argument and returns the execution (without compilation) time in microseconds
+* `@t`: Timing selector - while more a proof of concept, this selector takes a complete command as argument and returns the execution- (without compilation-) time in microseconds
 * `@c`: Calculation selector: Allows the user to perform arbitrary calculations (not yet implemented)
 * `@...`: Selectors to access scores and even NBT data of any entity/block (effectively allowing things like copying entities or even blocks into falling-sand entities)